GodcraftPlata/misc-stuff_substratum-theme/README.md

 • Motorola new sounds

-• Hide "Clear All" button on Lawnchair and Quickstep
+• Hide "Clear All" button on Lawnchair, Quickstep and OneUI launcher

+• iOS Recents on Lawnchair (broken)

 Another thing to note, I use master for everything.
 If something breaks thre, I'll just fix it.